arielchuri/Research-and-Development-Methods/Rubric.md

 4. There is not enough information to move forward.

 ## Expert Connections:
 1. Students have determined high-level questions or conclusions based on the information.
-Connections have been mode between different aspects of the research or between the research and other areas of study.
+Connections have been made between different aspects of the research or between the research and other areas of study.
 Students have demonstrated the meaning of the material by correctly elaborating, extending and explaining the information while incorporating it into their work.
 2. Students have demonstrated the meaning of the material by correctly incorporating it into their work.
 3. Students have only partially demonstrated the meaning of the material by correctly incorporated it into their work.
 4. Students have have not incorporated the material into their project on have demonstrated a lack of understanding of the material.